ADE 651: Effectiveness

-The veteran Canadian-American magician and skeptic James Randi publicly offered one million dollars to anyone who can prove the device's effectiveness as far back as October 2008.
+The veteran Canadian-American skeptic and magician James Randi publicly offered one million dollars to anyone who can prove the device's effectiveness as far back as October 2008.
 Randi issued a statement calling the ADE 651 "a useless quack device which cannot perform any other function than separating naive persons from their money.
 It's a fake, a scam, a swindle, and a blatant fraud.
 Prove me wrong and take the million dollars."
 According to Randi, nobody from ATSC ever responded.

 The German news magazine Der Spiegel reported that the ADE 651 had been tested around 2008 in Israel but was "kicked out of the country".
 An Israeli explosives expert told the magazine: "The thing has absolutely nothing to do with the detection of explosives".
 When it was displayed at an arms and security fair in Beirut in April 2009, a visiting explosives expert described it as "one big fraud".
 Gadi Aviran, the head of the Israeli security firm Terrorgence, said: "If someone comes to an expert, claiming that he had developed a device that can detect the smell of explosives from several meters away, the expert must know that this is physically not possible."

 The FBI has repeatedly issued alerts about dowsing rod devices being used as explosive detectors.
-It described one such device, the Quadro Tracker, as "a fraud" and told all agencies to immediately cease using it.
+It has described the Quadro Tracker, as "a fraud" and told all agencies to immediately cease using it.
 Another alert issued in 1999 told agencies: "Warning.
 Do not use bogus explosives detection devices."
 A US Army test of a similar device found that it was unable to detect a truck carrying a tonne of TNT when it drove up behind the operator.
 In June 2009, the US Army carried out a laboratory test including X-ray analysis on the ADE 651 that found it to be ineffective.
 According to Major Joe Scrocca, "The examination resulted in a determination that there was no possible means by which the ADE 651 could detect explosives and therefore was determined to be totally ineffective and fraudulent.
 As a result of that study, the US military notified all military and civilian personnel in Iraq that the bomb detection device is ineffective and should not be relied upon as a means of ensuring the safety of any personnel."